How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Possessive Aggression

 Dogs might extend their aggression past territory and people.
 Some dogs will guard their possessions, including toys and food.
-They might become aggressive when someone approaches this item, even if the person is unaware they are near the toy or food bowl to begin with.
+They might become aggressive when someone approaches this item, even if they are unaware they are near the toy or food bowl.

 Fear Aggression

 If a dog feels trapped or cornered, they might lash out.
 A usual response from animals (including dogs) is to flee when they feel threatened.
-So if they feel they are not able to escape, a dog might become very defensive.
+So if they think they cannot escape, a dog might become very defensive.
 They might nip or bite, hoping to scare you away.

 Social Aggression